 Easy way to raise money for your Organization because everyone has fun playing BINGO!
 Thousands of Organizations are making up to \$500.00 per week using "BINGO KING" supplies and FREE Idea Bulletins.
-Write for FREE catalog and details on raising money for your Organization. for your Organization.
+Write for FREE catalog and details on raising money for your Organization.
 PLEASE GIVE NAME OF ORGANIZATION.